A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Simulation studies

-\item \textbf{Allocation vector}\quad We generated the true number of clusters, $C$, from a discrete uniform distribution on $\{8,9,\ldots,20\}$.
-Applying the \texttt{rpartitions} package in R, we generated a $C$-partition of $p$ objects using the function \texttt{rand\_partitions}.
-The true taxon-to cluster allocation variables, $c_1,\ldots,c_p$, were set equal to this randomly generated partition with $C$ clusters, and therefore relied on an entirely different stochastic mechanism than the CRP of the ZIBNP model.
+\item \textbf{Mapping variables}\quad We generated the true number of clusters, $H$, from a discrete uniform distribution on $\{8,9,\ldots,20\}$.
+Applying the \texttt{rpartitions} package in R, we generated a $H$-partition of $p$ objects using the \texttt{rand\_partitions} function of the package.
+The true taxon-to-cluster mapping variables, $c_1,\ldots,c_p$, were set equal to this randomly generated partition and therefore relied on a very different stochastic mechanism than CRP (\ref{eq:CRP}).